 cover the egg until colored completely.
 You can also gently shake the bag but make sure the bag is closed before you shake!

 You may find you want more food coloring for certain colors.
 Simply open the bag and add a few more drops of food coloring.
 More food coloring will give you brighter eggs, but add food coloring a few drops at a time.
 A little food coloring goes a long way!

 Remove each egg from bag and set on tray to dry.

 Repeat this process for all remaining eggs.
 You can reuse used

 rice to color the eggs.
 Just add more drops of food coloring into the bag to

 color more eggs!

-If you are making an egg with more then one color, or a rainbow egg, start with the lightest color first and work to the darkest.
+- If you are making an egg with more than one color, or a rainbow egg, start with the lightest color first and work to the darkest.
 Wait to make multicolor eggs at the end, as the colors can start mixing sometimes!